RunestoneInteractive/runestoneinteractive.github.io/source/directives.rst

        print "line two"

+**Developer Notes**

+Each activecode window is running in the browser.
+There is no need to connect to a server, or to even be online, for these examples to work.
+The activecode directive makes use of **Skulpt** (``www.skulpt.org``).
+Skulpt is an open source javascript implementation of Python.

+Normally an output from a print statment is appended to a ``<pre></pre>`` element in the web page.
+Graphical output, such as the turtle graphics program in the example, is done on a ``<canvas>``.

+** Logs & Grading **

+Each version of code in an activecode block which is run is simultaneously saved, and therefore versioned.
+(Previously, you could save edits to an activecode block and load the most recently saved version on page load by pressing the **Load** button.)

+Logged in to a book, the load history appears like so:

+TODO PUT SCREENSHOTS HERE

+See grading interface documentation [REFERENCE TBA] for explanation of how to associate activecode blocks with graded assignments.

 Codelens
 ~~~~~~~~

 The codelens directive creates an interactive environment for you to step through small code examples.  codelens displays the values of variables and shows the contents and links between your objects.
 Unlinke a normal debugger, codelens lets you step forward and backward through the code.